GlobalMission Taskforce Terms of Reference

-This paper gives the startegy for World Mission involvement at Christ Church as agreed by the PCC.
+This paper gives the strategy for Global Mission involvement at Christ Church as agreed by the PCC.

 The requirement for the Church of God to be involved in world mission is directed by the bible; not only in Jesus’ final Great Commission’ to his disciples (“Therefore go and make disciples of all nations”, Matt 28:19, and “You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth”, Acts 1:8) but also elsewhere (eg. Paul, “How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 And how can they preach unless they are sent?”, Rom 10:14).
 It is worth noting that without a commitment to world mission by the church some 1500 years ago, we in the UK would not be believers.
 The gospel is to be preached to all nations.

-But What Does World Mission Mean for Christ Church?
+But What Does Global Mission Mean for Christ Church?